HopeZobinou/web-scrapping/hw5/hw5_report.md

 ### DATA 440, Fall 2023
 ### 11/14/23

 # Q1.
-Color nodes based on final split
+Color nodes based on the final split

 Draw the original Karate club graph (before the split) and color the nodes according to the factions they belong to (John A or Mr. Hi).
 This should look similar to the graph on slide 92 - all edges should be present, just indicate the nodes in the eventual split by color.